ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Another Optician:

 You can't have it both ways.
 Opticians can't remain unlicensed and uncertified, thereby insufficiently trained in the science and craft, and cast as simple eyeglass merchants on one hand, but be expected to perform at the level of skilled healthcare providers on the other.
-Since the majority of eyewear is dispensed by those assuming at the very least the role of the 'optician' this industry must collectively stop casting Opticians as anything less than respectively skilled partners along with the other O's.
+Since the majority of eyewear is dispensed by those assuming at the very least the role of the 'optician' the optical industry must collectively stop casting Opticians as anything less than respectively skilled partners along with the other Os.

 Only then can the dispensing of prescription eyewear regain the humanized professionalism and market footing it had when I began my career.